Harry-mic/TREvaL/README.md

 # TREvaL
-We are unlocking the TREvaL to facilitate further exploration in evaluation LLMs fields.```Notably, this repo is not complete enough, we will release the full version in Oct.```
+We are unlocking the TREvaL to facilitate further exploration in evaluation LLMs fields.

 # Overview
 TREvaL(Reward Model for Reasonable Robustness evaluation), is a framework for generating word-level perturbations on open questions and evaluating the helpfulness, harmlessness robustness of LLMs via these prompts.
 This repo provide a codebase for TREvaL and a method to depict LLMs' loss landscapes.
 The repository is an implementation for: